Natuworkguy/GameBro/README.md

 > Tip: Most actions require a sprite or group to be selected.
 Use the mouse to select items in the Sprites or Groups panel.

+>[!IMPORTANT]
+>
+> In the event the player falls thru the platform upon game launch, add [this file](https://github.com/Natuworkguy/GameBro/blob/main/fixes/hitbox.json) to your project (using `CTRL + O`).
+> This file adds a hitbox that prevents the player from falling.

 ---

 ## `🧠 Example Output`